 Red Mangrove Floreana Lodge

 An open-air bus will transport you to the highlands of Floreana while your guide explains the colorful history of this first-settled island in the Galapagos.
 Walk up to see the Peace Asylum, an artisan spring that attracted pirates, whalers and later, settlers to Floreana.
 The Pirate's Cave is where pirates carved temporary shelter out of the soft stone.
 Bird Hill truly lives up to its name with a multitude of Floreana Finches.
 Before lunch, set sail for Isabela.
 Weather and tides permitted, cruise by Isla Tortuga abundant with frigates and blue-footed boobies.
 Arriving in the port is a visual feast with stunning waters so clear you can see turtles, sea lions and penguins as though looking through glass.
-Then, check-in to the Isabela Lodge where you can enjoy lunch.
+Check-in to the Isabela Lodge where you can enjoy lunch.

 After lunch, walk through a lava field to observe a small canal full of resting white-tipped reef sharks.
 The black lava field, the emerald green sea, the forest green mangrove and the cloud capped volcanoes of Isla Isabela is the sort of afternoon backdrop you are not likely to ever forget.
 Back at the dock, you can snorkel for an opportunity to see white-tipped reef sharks, sea lions, penguins and more.
 Then, you'll have a bit of time to relax before a briefing and dinner at the lodge.